CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 OUR SOLUTION FOR THE TREATMENT OF CHRONIC WOUNDS

 We believe that, when treating chronic wounds, one needs to hit multiple targets to be disease-modifying.
 Very few companies or products can claim to be truly multi-target.
 Carefully designed and developed pharmaceutical products, such as our Advanced Therapy Medicinal Product (ATMP) AUP-16, will make the difference for patients.
-Our unique multi-target ATMP approach promotes the healing of the wound by promoting tissue regeneration and releasing active biological therapeutic agents within the wound itself.
+Our unique multi-target ATMP approach is based on a bacterial gene therapy platform and promotes the healing of the wound by supporting tissue regeneration and releasing active biological therapeutic agents within the wound itself.

 One Active Pharmaceutical Ingredient (API) product with the benefits of four therapeutics.